 God acts deep, deep within us.
 We may not even know it.
 But it happens.
 God will do a great work within us.
 This work is unique and specially tailored just for you.

 Silent prayer is not a sprint.
 It is a marathon.
 My job is to trust God each time I sit.
 Let God work!

 I seem to recognize the fruits of God’s work during the non silent portions of the day.
 If I do not notice them, someone else might too.

 I might be more calm and relaxed.
 I might have inner peace.
 I might find a solution to a problem I struggle with.

 I might finish tasks that before I was not able to complete.
 I might reach out to a person who simply needs a listening ear.

 I might volunteer at the local soup kitchen.
 I might notice things I previously did not see before.
 I have a new excitement for life.

 I highly recommend that you take time to be silent each day.
 Sit with God.
 Open to the presence of God.

 God will act in you!

 P.S.
 Need help with your practice?
 Contact me about my coaching.
-I might be able to help.
+I can help you.